I love giving advice on how to make the construction experience as smooth as possible.

 Easy, I’ve done it all here for you.

-What Makes A Good Job Site Stereo & How To Choose?
+What Makes For Good Tunes At Work & How to Choose?

 These days, all the standard tool manufacturers make some type of good job site boom box.
 With so many brands to choose from, your first priority is probably going to be the brand that matches all your cordless tools so you can interchange the batteries.

-Thirdly, there are tons of features and to choose from - some good, some useless, and I’ll go over them - but you won’t find them all in a store selection.
-Online however, you can choose anything you want.
+Thirdly, there are tons of features to choose from—some good, some useless, and I’ll go over them—but you won’t find them all in a store selection.
+Online, however, you can choose anything you want.

-Further, you can get a stereo that will play your MP3, ipod, iphone, XM satellite and even tune in a radio station or two.
-They should have a USB port, so you can download your favorite tunes and charge all your devices, and some of the best will even be Bluetooth compatible and have AC power outlets so you can run other tools from them.
+Furthermore, they pretty much need to be Bluetooth compatible, and it's nice to get one that will play your MP3, iPod, iPhone, XM satellite, and even tune in a radio station or two.
+They should have an iPhone or Android port, so you can download your favorite tunes and charge all your devices.
+Some of the best will even have AC power outlets so you can run other tools from them.
 Also, look for a good construction site radio that is weatherproof and durable ‘cause you need it to perform, rain or shine, indoors and out.

 With these features in mind, let’s take a look at five of the best job site radios available at the lowest prices anywhere.

-Milwaukee M18 Job Site Radio & Charger Review: Top Sound & Power
+1. Milwaukee M18 Sereo & Charger: Top Sound, Features, & Power

-First off, it's the only heavy duty radio on the market today that offers Bluetooth wireless technology.
+First off, Milwaukee was the original job site stereo on the market offering Bluetooth wireless technology.
 You can play your tunes and completely control this system from more than 100’ away with any Bluetooth enabled device.

-It also has a USB port inside a weatherproof compartment so you can link all these devices directly for playing and charging while keeping them out of the rain, snow and dust.
+It also has a iphone and andriod ports inside a weatherproof compartment so you can link all these devices directly for playing and charging while keeping them out of the rain, snow and dust.
 Plus, this is the largest compartment I’ve seen so far, large enough for your phone and other important personal items.

 When it comes to premium sound, the Milwaukee name comes through with two powerful 4” woofers and 1” tweeters producing 40watts of job site thumping power - the most of any construction radio out there.
 Additionally, you can adjust sound to the way you like it with a sweet 10 frequency, programmable equalizer.